 \subsection{Scale Out}

-To deal with even larger candidate pool and models, SilverTorch could scale out to multiple GPUs.
-The ANN index and the bloom index are sharded across GPU cards, with each GPU processes a partition of items from candidate pool.
-The parameters of OverArch layer and Value Model are replicated on each GPUs during publish.
-During online serving, each GPU independently computes its local topk results based on local co-designed ANN search and filtering indexes.
-After that, the item embeddings are gathered into one of GPU ranks to calculate the final results through the OverArch layers and the Value Model.
-Since each GPU owns the OverArch layer and the Value Model, different batches of requests can be randomly routed to different GPUs in parallel.
-This avoids one of the GPU cards becoming bottleneck of the serving flow.
+To handle larger candidate pools and models, SilverTorch scales out to multiple GPUs.
+The ANN index and Bloom index are sharded across GPU cards, with each GPU processing a partition of items, while OverArch parameters are replicated on each GPU.
+During serving, each GPU independently computes local pre-filtered results through ANN search and feature filtering.
+Item embeddings are then gathered to a single GPU to compute the final retrieval results.
+Since each GPU maintains a copy of the OverArch and Value Model, request batches can be evenly distributed across GPUs in parallel, preventing any single GPU from becoming a bottleneck.